 };

-Before we see how to submit our form and sign in via our Strapi backend, let's examine how to handle form validation with Zod.
+Before we see how to submit our form and sign up via our Strapi backend, let's examine how to handle form validation with Zod.

 Let's examine how we can add Zod validation for our forms.
-We will choose to do the validation inside of our server action
+We'll choose to do the validation inside our server action.

 import { z } from "zod";